 *Available to transfers only

-Official transcripts from all colleges previously attended, and all required application materials send to:
+Official transcripts from all colleges previously attended as well as high school transcripts with graduation verification, and all required application materials should be sent to:

 SUNY Polytechnic Institute

 Utica, NY 13502